SEAPLANE HISTORY AT WINDERMERE

 Equipment at the Seaplane School

-A 40hp car, a fast motor launch and a 40 knot hydroplane which was used to give students practice in running fast over water, judging speeds and also as a safety attendant.
+A 40hp car, a fast motor launch and a 40 knot hydroplane which was used to give students practice in travelling fast over water, judging speeds and also as a safety attendant.

 Personal transport